-E..
-For students entering virtual education with an Individual Education Plan (IEP) or Section 504 plan, a Student Study/IEP/504 team meeting will be scheduled as appropriate, to include the parent, student as appropriate, staff from the student's zone school, virtual school, and the ESE department, to determine whether services can be delivered appropriately to the student.

-F. Full Time /Part Time Virtual Education Enrollment
+- F. For students entering virtual education with an Individual Education Plan (IEP) or Section 504 plan, an IEP/504 team meeting will be scheduled as appropriate, to include the parent, student as appropriate, staff from the student's zone school, virtual school, and the ESE department, to determine whether services can be delivered appropriately to the student. - G. Full Time /Part Time Virtual Education Enrollment

 Students may move between a virtual or brick-and mortar classroom in a yearlong course after the end of the first semester, providing the student continues to meet the requirements for full-time enrollment.
-MyDistrict Virtual School and Florida Virtual School course requests that are assigned the statuses Course Requested (CR), Withdrawn, and Not Activated (NA) do not count as active courses for the purpose of establishing full-time enrollment status.
+OVS and Florida Virtual School course requests that are assigned the statuses Course Requested (CR), Withdrawn, and Not Activated (NA) do not count as active courses for the purpose of establishing full-time enrollment status.
 Additionally, any virtual course activated prior to July 1 cannot be counted in the course schedule for the school year beginning on July 1-even if the course remains active.

 Students who have previously been unsuccessful in a virtual school course (F or WF) will need to meet with their school counselor before the course request is approved.
-Students requesting to take a virtual course offered by MDVS or FLVS must have a school counselor and parent/caregiver approval [§ 1002.20(6), Fla.
+Students requesting to take a virtual course offered by OVS or FLVS must have a school counselor and parent/caregiver approval [§ 1002.20(6), Fla.
 Stat.].

-Students taking a course outside of the school day must maintain a "C" average throughout the Grace Period of 28 days for MDVS and 15 days for FLVS in order to remain enrolled in the course.
-Students who do not complete at least 20% (MDVS) or 10% (FLVS) of the course and have a below average "D" or "F" will be withdrawn from the course (W).
+Students taking a course outside of the school day must maintain a "C" average throughout the first grading period for OVS and 15 days for FLVS in order to remain enrolled in the course.
+Students who do not complete at least 20% (OVS) or 10% (FLVS) of the course and have a below average "D" or "F" will be withdrawn from the course (W).